franzcmarcelo/PDSW_SaleOfComputers/README.md

-# Sale Of Computers - Lab03: LSP, ISP y DIP
+# Sale Of Computers - Laboratory 03
 A project of the PDSW course

 ## Implementing: